zhongerting/WarpX2511-xjtu/Docs/source/developers/repo_organization.rst

 Build System
 ------------

-WarpX uses the :ref:`CMake build system generator <building-cmake>`.
+WarpX uses the :ref:`CMake build system generator <install-build-cmake>`.
 Each sub-folder contains a file ``CMakeLists.txt`` with the names of the source files (``.cpp``) that are added to the build.
 Do not list header files (``.H``) here.